awsdocs/amazon-api-gateway-developer-guide/doc_source/security_iam_id-based-policy-examples.md

  This example policy allows users to create, update or import an API, with the requirement that `DisableExecuteApiEndpoint` is `true`\.
 When `DisableExecuteApiEndpoint` is `true`, clients can't use the default `execute-api` endpoint to invoke an API\.

-We use the `BoolIfExisits` condition to handle a call to update an API that doesn't have the `DisableExecuteApiEndpoint` condition key populated\.
+We use the `BoolIfExists` condition to handle a call to update an API that doesn't have the `DisableExecuteApiEndpoint` condition key populated\.
 When a user attempts to create or import an API, the `DisableExecuteApiEndpoint` condition key is always populated\.

 Because the `apis/*` resource also captures sub resources such as authorizers or methods, we explicitly scope it to just APIs with a `Deny` statement\.